 *Consider having the students playing the sisters choose their own character names.

-SETTING 1: Inside the house; CINDERELLA with dirty wig, pieces of dirt on clothing and face, busy cleaning.
+SETTING 1: Inside the house; CINDERELLA with dirty wig, pieces of dirt on clothing and face, is busy cleaning.

 Once upon a time, there was a lovely young girl who lived with her nasty stepmother and horrid stepsisters.
 They called her Cinderella and made her do all the work.

 She /worked so /hard, re/ceived no /pay,